New Canaan Domestic Abuse Attorney

 Domestic Abuse and Temporary Restraining Orders in Connecticut

-Whether you or a loved one are a victim of domestic violence, or have been accused of domestic violence during your divorce or custody action, understanding your legal rights and options is of the utmost importance in protecting your family.
-At the Family Law Firm of Healy + Eliot, we listen to the facts of your case and carefully consider the best action plan for your family.
+Whether you or a loved one are a victim of domestic violence or have been accused of domestic violence during your divorce or custody action, understanding your legal rights and options is of the utmost importance in protecting your family.

 Connecticut law provides that any individual who is subjected to a continuous threat of present physical pain or injury, threatening and/or stalking by another family or household member, may apply for relief from abuse with the Superior Court.
 The relief granted is typically called a Temporary Restraining Order, or “TRO.”